 - Install chimney as per manufacturer's instructions.
-Some brands of pipe may require removal of the spacer ring in the flue collar. - All horizontal runs of pipe should be as short as possible and are required by NFPA No. 211 to have an upward pitch or rise in the same direction the smoke travels of no less than 1/4" to the linear foot.
+Some brands of pipe may require removal of the spacer ring in the flue collar. - All horizontal runs of pipe should be as short as possible and are • required by NFPA No. 211 to have an upward pitch or rise in the same direction the smoke travels of no less than 1/4" to the linear foot.
 The connector pipe must meet minimum clearances in any direction to walls or other combustible materials.
 It must attach to a listed double wall metal chimney at least 6" in diameter or to a masonry chimney with a flue passage of at least 48 square inches. - It is required that a chimney connector pipe not extend further than the inner wall of the flue when it is connected to a masonry chimney and that it either be cemented to the masonry or be installed without cement in a thimble connected to the masonry wall.
-When the connector is inserted into a thimble, the joint must be tight enough so that it will not be dislodged in normal use. - Chimney connector pipes should never pass through a floor, ceiling, fire wall, partition, or combustible construction of any type unless certain precautions are taken.
+When the connector is inserted into a thimble, the joint must be tight enough so that it will not be dislodged in normal use.
+Install connector at no less than the minimum clearances from the ceiling when using a 90-degree elbow to pass through combustible constructions. - Chimney connector pipes should never pass through a floor, ceiling, fire wall, partition, or combustible construction of any type unless certain precautions are taken.
 The best method is to use a listed thimble and a listed chimney in accordance with the manufacturer's directions.
-NFPA No. 211 gives approved methods for passing a flue pipe through combustible constructions (see Page 11).
+NFPA No. 211 gives approved methods for passing a flue pipe through combustible constructions (see Page 12).